Azure/azure-sdk-for-python/sdk/webpubsub/azure-messaging-webpubsubservice/samples/Readme.md

 # Azure Web PubSub service client library for Python Samples

 These are code samples that show common scenario operations with the Azure WebPubSub client library.
-The async versions of the samples (the python sample files appended with `_async`) show asynchronous operations, and require Python 3.6 or later.
+The async versions of the samples (the python sample files appended with `_async`) show asynchronous operations.

 ## Prerequisites